JohnnyPh/REDBetter/README.md

   $> docker-compose run --rm redbetter
 ~~~

+## Recent Changes

+### Improved Duplicate Detection (2025-01-24)

+Modified the format detection logic to be much more generous when checking for existing formats to prevent accidental duplicate uploads.
+The script now:

+- Uses relaxed matching criteria that only requires media type to match
+- Ignores differences in remaster metadata (title, label, catalog number) that often vary between uploads
+- Checks ALL torrents in a group for existing formats as an extra safety measure
+- Prioritizes preventing duplicates over strict metadata matching

+This change significantly reduces the risk of uploading formats that already exist on the site, especially for web releases where remaster metadata may be inconsistent between different uploads.

 ## Bugs and feature requests

 If you have any issues using the script, or would like to suggest a feature, feel free to open an issue in the issue tracker, *provided that you have searched for similar issues already*.